nullgemm/instant_osx/readme.md

  - select "Disk Utility"
  - select *the topmost* "QEMU HARDDISK MEDIA"
  - select "Erase" (they mean "Format")
- - choose "disk_catalina" as the name
+ - choose "disk_osx" as the name
  - choose "MacOS Extended (Journaled)" as the filesystem format
  - choose "GUID Partition Map" as the partition table format
  - select "Erase"